romanz/amodem/doc/README-SSH.md

 export SSH_AUTH_SOCK=$(systemctl show --user --property=Listen trezor-ssh-agent.socket | grep -o "/run.*" | cut -d " " -f 1)
 ```

-Make sure the SSH_AUTH_SOCK variable mathes the location of the socket that trezor-agent
+Make sure the SSH_AUTH_SOCK variable matches the location of the socket that trezor-agent
 is listening on: `ps -x | grep trezor-agent`.
 In this setup trezor-agent should start
 automatically when the socket is opened.